Team4159/CardinalVision/README.md

 `5803` - Camera control data from Roborio to Jetson.

-## Links for Getting it to run on the Jetson TX1
+## Help for Setting Up the Jetson TX1

-_Tips for building OpenCV on the Jetson:_
+_Building OpenCV on the Jetson:_

-1) Build with all 4 cores by using `-j4` flag
+1) Clone [opencv_contrib](https://github.com/opencv/opencv_contrib) (for CUDA support).
+2) Download [this script](https://github.com/jetsonhacks/buildOpenCVTX1), it's usable but you need to make some changes.
+3) Change the OpenCV version in the script to the latest, and add some stuff to the `cmake` options:
+    1) `-D OPENCV_EXTRA_MODULES=../opencv_contrib/modules` to build with extras.
-2) Exclude modules that you don't need from the build: http://answers.opencv.org/question/56049/exclude-modules-while-building-opencv/
+    2) If low on space, exclude modules that you don't need from the build: http://answers.opencv.org/question/56049/exclude-modules-while-building-opencv/

+_Swtiching Between Internet and Static IP for the Radio:_
+1) Open / Create `/etc/network/interfaces.d/eth0` with an editor (`gedit`, `vim`, etc.)
+2) Uncomment the commented lines and comment to uncommented ones.
+3) Restart the network service: `sudo /etc/init.d/networking restart'

-[Installing the Driver for the Playstation 3 Eye Camera](https://github.com/jetsonhacks/installPlayStationEyeTX1).
+_Installing Playstation 3 Eye Camera Driver:_
+1) Use [this script](https://github.com/jetsonhacks/installPlayStationEyeTX1).
 Make sure that the Jetson is running [Linux For Tegra R24.2.1](https://developer.nvidia.com/embedded/linux-tegra-r2421), the driver won't work for any other versions.